suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### CBOR PEN UUID Namespace Identifier

-The CBOR PEN UUID Namespace Identifier is constructed as follows:
+The CBOR PEN (Private Enterprise Number) UUID Namespace Identifier is constructed as follows:

 It uses the OID Namespace as a starting point, then uses the CBOR absolute OID encoding for the IANA PEN OID (1.3.6.1.4.1):